seng499-company2/back-end/README.md

 ```
 It will run the tests and notify you of any failures.

+# Development
+Here are some development tips and tricks.

 ## <a name="venv"></a> Virtual Environment
 To help isolate dependencies, it is recommended to first create a virtual environment before running the application.